dvk65/Trash-Classification/README.md

 If untracked large files already on commit tree:
 1. `git clean -n` (shows files)
 2. `git clean -f -d` (removes directories and files forecfully)
-3. Or,`git filter-repo --strip-blobs-bigger-than 10M --force`
+3. Or,`git filter-repo --strip-blobs-bigger-than 10M --force` (add origin again after using this command)

 ### Step 4:
 app.py takes the saved model and uses it on the front-end.</br>